Move More in Swindon (updated July 22)

 Parkrun & Park Yoga

 Swindon has a free weekly 5k Parkrun at Lydiard Park and Seven Fields in Penhill every Saturday, you can walk, jog run or volunteer.
-There is also a weekly 2k Junior Parkrun also at Lydiard Park on Saturdays.
+There is also a weekly 2k Junior Parkrun also at Lydiard Park on Sundays.

 Park Yoga Swindon is a beginner friendly weekly free Yoga session at the peaceful location, close to the centre of town in Queens Park in Swindon.